 If you want to do that, you should modify your configuration file so Verdaccio won't make requests regarding this package to npmjs anymore.
 Add a separate entry for this package to

 packages: '@my-company/*': access: $all publish: $authenticated # comment it out or leave it empty # proxy:

-When you publish your package locally, you should probably start with version string higher than existing one, so it won't conflict with existing package in the cache.
+When you publish your package locally, you should probably start with a version string higher than the existing package so it won't conflict with that package in the cache.

 In order to avoid version conflicts, you should use a custom pre-release suffix of the next patch version.
 For example, if a public package has version 0.1.2, you can upload

 npm version 0.1.3-my-temp-fix npm publish --tag fix --registry http://localhost:4873

 This way your package will be used until its original maintainer updates his public package to

 Security starts in your environment.
 For such things we recommend reading 10 npm Security Best Practices and following the steps outlined there.

 By default all packages you publish in Verdaccio are accessible for all users.
 We recommend protecting your registry from external non-authorized users by updating the

 packages: '@my-company/*': access: $authenticated publish: $authenticated '@*/*': access: $authenticated publish: $authenticated '**': access: $authenticated publish: $authenticated